cinderella/bosh-example/README.md

 The Micro BOSH instance will be setup on EC2.

+Create a key pair and name it "bosh".

-First, create a security group called "bosh" with the following opened ports:
+Create a security group called "bosh" with the following opened ports:

 * 22
 * 2825